eperedo/blog/learning-nextjs-day-ten.md

-So in the middle of my learning process the team of nextjs decided to make a huge release and I am going to cover 1 of many really great features that they include in the last version:
+So in the middle of my learning process the team of nextjs decided to make a huge release and I am going to cover 1 of the many really great features that they include in the last version:

 ### Dynamic Routes

-So you probably remember that for dynamic routes in nextjs you normally need to create a custom server. - LINK A DAY 9 This can sound like something difficult to do but actually it is really simple.
+So you probably remember that for dynamic routes in nextjs you normally need to [create a custom server](https://blog.eperedo.com/2019/06/28/learning-nextjs-day-eight/).
+This can sound like something difficult to do but actually it is really simple.

 The nextjs team realized that it is a common task to do in a real web application so they decide to build this feature into the core of nextjs.